-- On the Girder & Slab tab, type a new name of Pier girder. - Select the Girder tab and click on the ! image in the Section cell. - On the 'Enter Section' dialog select User sections from the Local library and choose the other girder section I D=1.4 Bt=0.65 Bb=0.8...(etc.).
-Then click OK to return to the previous dialog. - Select the Slab tab and change the width of the haunch (thickening) to be 0.75 to account for the wider top flange. - In the reinforcement panel set the top and bottom bar diameters to be 0.012, the spacings to be 0.15 and the top and bottom cover values to be 0.04 and 0.05 respectively as shown below.
+- Click OK to return to the Enter Section dialog (this creates a utility in the Treeview), then click OK to return to the 'Girder with Top Slab' dialog. - Next, select the Slab tab. - Change the width (bh) of the haunch (thickening) to be 0.75 to account for the wider top flange. - In the reinforcement panel set the top and bottom bar diameters to be 0.012, the spacings to be 0.15 and the top and bottom cover values to be 0.04 and 0.05 respectively as shown below.